erwinkehrt/NCJSReactApp_1.0/README.md

-This is a simple react project created by Erwin Kehrt for the Northwest Chicago JavaScript group. test
+This is a simple react project created by Erwin Kehrt for the Northwest Chicago JavaScript group.

 To use the project, simply clone to your machine, run 'npm install'